particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 The 3 main parts of the webhook are: which events from which devices trigger it, which service it targets and what data format to use.

-An event will trigger a webhook if:
-- The event name starts with the webhook `eventName`.
+An event will trigger a webhook if the event name starts with the webhook `eventName`.

-- The device that published the event matches the webhook `deviceID` or all devices you own if `deviceID` is omitted.
+Additionally, for non-product (developer sandbox) webhooks:

+- If the webhook has a Device ID specified, only that single Device ID can trigger the webhook.
+- If the webhook has Any specified, then any device claimed to the account that owns the webhook can trigger the webhook by sending the event.

+For product devices, any product device can trigger the webhook.
+There are no Device ID filters for product webhooks.

 ## Webhook properties

 Webhook are created by specifying several properties in a configuration file in [JSON format](http://www.w3schools.com/js/js_json_intro.asp).